 Not so long ago Toyo came out with another hybrid tyre that I am sure is going to do some damage to the market.
 It’s called the RT, and is almost a cross between a mud terrain and all terrain.

 It’s quiet, wears well and has great traction.
 From everything I’ve heard so far these are a great tyre, and may well be the tyre of choice when I eventually wear the AT’s out!

 Would I get them again?

 Overall, I’m impressed with these tyres.
-They work well, they are relatively cheap and they have done me proud.
+They work well, the Toyo Open Country AT2 price is reasonable and they have done me proud.
 Traction is there when needed, they have more than enough puncture resistance and work well at lower pressures.

 If you are up for new rubber, these are certainly worth a look!

 Good to hear you are happy with them.
 Toyo certainly make good tyres, and we are really pleased with the Toyo RT’s so far

 All the best

 Toyo OC ATII is what I run on my FJ…Love them

 Ran them in my isuzu RS ….never wore the tread out.